-Discussion about installing automatic equipment to record temperatures on livestock ships, extending the prohibition of the export of live sheep until a date in September 2019 or concerns about "a higher risk of a heat stress event" are diversions from the real issue.
+Discussion and arguments about "free-range", stocking densities, range rotation, organic, the use of anaesthetics, etc, are diversions from the real issue.
 The animal industry will fight and delay at every change.
 No amount of tweaking regulations will ever be enough.
 The only ethical solution is to end the use of animals in agriculture.